-With reference to our Vision statement we aim to foster within every child a feeling of self worth by putting our Christian values of love, trust, truthfulness, forgiveness, respect, compassion, friendship, justice, hope and courage into action.
+With reference to our Vision statement we aim to foster within every child a feeling of self worth by putting our Christian values of love, friendship, trust, truthfulness, peace, forgiveness, thankfulness, compassion, joy, humility, justice, hope and courage into action.
 We believe our Christian Values work hand in hand with our British Values to encourage a learning environment where all individuals know they are special and highly valued.